 Kylie Quave, University Writing Program, holds a PhD in anthropology/archaeology from Southern Methodist University (SMU).
 She served as a Teaching Fellow with the Beloit College Department of Anthropology and Writing Program.
 She was also an adjunct professor of anthropology at SMU and a visiting instructor at the Universidad Nacional de San Antonio Abad del Cuzco in Peru.
 Her research interests include South America, ethnohistory and archival research, household archaeology, the Inka empire, Colonial Peru, museum studies, transliteracy and quantitative writing.

-Gabriela Rosenblau, Department of Psychology, received her PhD in psychology from Freie Universität Berlin.
+Gabriela Rosenblau, Department of Psychological and Brain Sciences, received her PhD in psychology from Freie Universität Berlin.
 Her research emphasizes social learning (learning about others) throughout adolescence and in the transition from adolescence to adulthood.
 Since 2016, she has served as a post-doctoral researcher at GW and is a member of the GW Autism and Neurodevelopmental Disorders Institute.
 She has published articles in major peer-reviewed journals including the Journal of Neuroscience and Social Cognitive and Affective Neuroscience.